knokko/vk-boiler/README.md

 doesn't hide your Vulkan handles from you.

 ### 2. Simplify bootstrapping
-Bootstrapping Vulkan applications can be very verbose (often more than 100 lines of code).
+Bootstrapping Vulkan applications can be very verbose (easily hundreds of lines of code).
 You need to:
 - Query supported instance extensions and layers
 - Create the instance
 - Query physical devices, their properties, limits, extensions...